gchq/sleeper/docs/usage/properties/instance/cdk/common.md

-## COMMON
+## Common

-Below is a table containing all the details for the property group: Common
+The following properties are commonly used throughout Sleeper.

 | Property Name                                                    | Description                                                                                                                                                                |
 |------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|